-Not all CLIs satisfy California's requirement.
 SUF 11.
 Although a CLI is sufficient if it is "designed and intended to indicate to a reasonable adult user" that the firearm is loaded, Cal.
-Penal Code § 16380, in practice Defendant tests the sufficiency of CLIs by asking his employees if they understand the CLI - and when the regulatory authority's employees allegedly fail to understand the CLI, regardless of what the CLI is "designed and intended to indicate to a reasonable adult," the CLI is ruled inadequate.
-SUF 12.
-Given the rarity of CLIs and magazine disconnect devices, handguns lacking these features are in common use today, comprising the majority of handguns currently for sale elsewhere.
+Penal Code § 16380, in practice the sufficiency of the CLI is determined by a different standard.
+Defendant tests the sufficiency of CLIs by asking his employees if they understand the CLI - and when the regulatory authority's employees allegedly fail to understand the CLI, regardless of what the CLI is "designed and intended to indicate to a reasonable adult," the CLI is ruled inadequate.
+SUF 12.4

+Given the rarity of CLIs and magazine disconnect devices, handguns lacking these features are in common use today, and comprise the overwhelming majority of handguns currently for sale in other states.
 SUF 13.